 It was the fifth annual WIRED Health conference last week, bringing together technology, science and healthcare.

-As an agency we’re passionate about transformative health, so it was only natural to find us at WIRED Health this year.
+As a pharmaceutical marketing agency we’re passionate about transformative health, so it was only natural to find us at WIRED Health this year.
 Not only did it help us keep abreast of where the future of health is heading but also ensured we can continue to provide this insight to our clients on a daily basis.

 I heard a lot of interesting opinions – and even more debate.
 If you missed it then here are the 5 biggest things I took away from the event.

 One in 17 of us will suffer from a rare disease sometime in our lives.
 I learned how genomics – in particular CRISPR-Cas9 – aims to reduce this by using bespoke gene-altering technology, unique to our DNA, to eliminate an illness before it takes hold.
 In short, we’ll have personalised medicine.

 Inspiring?
 Yes, but also a little sinister.
 Will being able to replace damaged genes with healthy ones mean that one day we’ll all be super humans who live longer and never get ill?
 A sobering thought.